jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Seru.md

 RacialMods: +4 Bluff, +4 Perception
 Languages: Aklo, Common (can't speak any language); telepathy 60 ft.
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Bite or spit venom-injury; save Fort DC 15; frequency 1/minute for 6 minutes; effect 1 Con damage plus blindness for 1 minute; cure 1 save.
-Spit Venom (Ex) As a standard action, a seru can spit venom up to 30 feet.
+    Bite or spit venom-injury; save Fort DC 15; frequency 1/minute for 6 minutes; effect 1 Con damage plus blindness for 1 minute; cure 1 save.
+  Spit Venom (Ex): >
+    As a standard action, a seru can spit venom up to 30 feet.
 This is a ranged touch attack with no range increment.
 Any opponent hit by this attack is exposed to the seru's poison.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: